 5. Increase your fibre intake.
 No, not from fake fibre supplements, from real food!
 Fruits, vegetables, tubers (sweet potatoes and yams).
 Aim for 8 serves of vegetables a day and 2 fruits.
 Plants contain phytochemicals and these “chemicals” have so many health benefits: anti-inflammatory, anti-carcinogenic, aid liver detoxification pathways, modulate the gut microbiome….
-See too many to mention, but my all time favorite, if I had to name it –broccoli!
+See too many to mention, but my all time favourite, if I had to name it –broccoli!

 6. Stop overcooking your food, especially vegetables!
 This denatures and destroys most of the sensitive nutrients and enzymes, especially vitamin C.

 7. Gluten: in or out?
-Well my overall recommendation is out.
-If you have an autoimmune condition, inflammation or looking to loose weight definitely take it out.
+Well, my overall recommendation is out.
+If you have an autoimmune condition, inflammation or looking to lose weight definitely take it out.
 Replace with wholegrain: rice, quiona, oats and buckwheat – and don’t become a gluten free junkie i.e.: buying refined packet foods and bread that is full of other inflammatory starches and additives.
 Definitely however remove wheat, it plays havoc with blood sugar and is responsible for many gut issues from constipation to bloating.

 9 Toss the refined sugars.
 If you want to live with inflammation- continue using.
 If your goal overall health or even fat loss, cut.them.out.

 10. If artificial precedes another word- get rid of it!
 (Artificial fillers, sweeteners, preservatives, etc.)

 11. Add (raw) apple cider vinegar to your meals throughout the day to aid in digestion.